Pneumonia is a serious lung infection caused by bacteria, viruses, or fungi, leading to inflammation and fluid buildup in the air sacs.

 The symptoms of pneumonia can vary in severity, depending on factors such as the cause of the infection, the patient's age, and their overall health.
 Common symptoms include:

 Symptoms can present differently in certain groups.
-Older adults may exhibit confusion, lower-than-normal body temperature, and sudden changes in mental awareness.
-Newborns and infants may not show any signs of infection, or they may vomit, have a fever and cough, appear restless, or have difficulty feeding.
+Older adults may exhibit confusion, a lower-than-normal body temperature, and sudden changes in mental awareness.
+Newborns and infants may not show any signs of infection, or they may vomit, have a fever or cough, appear restless, or have difficulty feeding.
 People with chronic lung disease may experience a worsening of their existing symptoms.
 Understanding the various presentations of pneumonia symptoms can aid in early diagnosis and treatment.

 Pneumonia is an infection of one or both lungs caused by bacteria, viruses, or fungi.
 The severity and symptoms can vary based on the type of germ responsible for the infection.